Hagia Sophia (Outer Explanation) Guided Tour

 The Final Word

-While you are in Istanbul, missing visiting Hagia Sophia, a historical wonder, is something you will regret later.
+While you are in Istanbul, missing a visit to Hagia Sophia, a historical wonder, is something you may regret later.
 Hagia Sophia is not just a monument but a representation of various religious cultures.
-It holds immense significance that every religion wanted to own it.
+It holds immense significance, being sought after by every major religion.
 Standing under the tombs of such a powerful building will take you on a venerated tour of history.
-Avail of amazing discounts by starting your majestic tour by buying an Istanbul E-pass.
+Avail of amazing discounts by starting your majestic tour with an Istanbul E-pass.

 Hagia Sophia Tour Times